People's Party for Freedom and Democracy: 2006–2023: Rutte

-Jan van Zanen, chairman of the VVD's party board, announced in November 2007 that he would step down in May 2008, a year before his term would end.
-The rest of the board also announced that they would step down.
-On the same day of his announcement, honorary member Hans Wiegel called for the resignation of the board, because it could not keep Verdonk in the party.
-Wiegel also opined that the VVD should become part of a larger liberal movement, that would encompass the social liberal Democrats 66, the Party for Freedom of Geert Wilders and Rita Verdonk's Proud of the Netherlands movement, although he found little resonance for this ideas from others.

-In 2008, the VVD chose a new party chairman, Ivo Opstelten, the outgoing mayor of Rotterdam.
-Mark Rutte announced at the celebration of the party's sixth decennial that he would rewrite the foundational programme of the party that was enacted in the early 1980s, and offer the new principles for consideration by the party's members in the fall congress.

-After the 2010 general election the VVD became the largest party with 31 seats and was the senior party in a centre-right minority First Rutte cabinet with the Christian Democratic Appeal supported by the Party for Freedom of Geert Wilders to obtain a majority.
+After the 2010 general election the VVD became the largest party with 31 seats and was the senior party in a centre-right minority First Rutte cabinet with the Christian Democratic Appeal supported by the Party for Freedom (PVV) of Geert Wilders to obtain a majority.
 Rutte was sworn in as Prime Minister on 21 October 2010.
 Not only was it the first time that the VVD had led a government, but it was the first liberal-led government in 92 years.
-However, on 21 April 2012, after failed negotiations with the Party for Freedom on renewed budget cuts, the government became unstable and Mark Rutte deemed it likely that a new election would be held in 2012.
-On election day, 12 September 2012, the VVD remained the largest party in Parliament, winning 41 seats, a gain of 10 seats.
+However, on 21 April 2012, after failed negotiations with the PVV on renewed budget cuts, the government became unstable and Mark Rutte deemed it likely that a new election would be held in 2012.
+On election day, 12 September 2012, the VVD remained the largest party in parliament, winning 41 seats, a gain of 10 seats.

-After the 2012 general election the VVD entered into a ruling coalition with the Labour Party as its junior coalition partner.
+After the 2012 general election, the VVD entered into a ruling coalition with the Labour Party as its junior coalition partner.
 This coalition lasted a full term, but lost its majority at the 2017 election; the VVD itself lost eight seats, though remained the largest party with 33.
 Rutte became Prime Minister again, forming a centre-right green cabinet with the Christian Democratic Appeal, Democrats 66 and the Christian Union.
 In March 2021, VVD was the winner of the general election, securing 34 out of 150 seats.
 Prime Minister Mark Rutte, in power since 2010, formed his fourth VVD-led coalition.